rmwc/rmwc/src/docs/methodology.md

 ## Basic Layout

-Material Components web uses BEM sytnax to style and script their components.
+Material Components web uses BEM syntax to style and script their components.
 RMWC directly inherits MDC's naming conventions, so if you can read one, you can infer the other.

 Block -> Component
 Element -> Components / Children